 June Events at the Local Library

 Another great way to have your kids spend this summer is to participate in a summer reading club at your local library.
-On Saturday, June 9, the Allen Public Library will be hosting their Summer Reading Club Kickoff Party from 10:00-11:30 a.m.
-There will be games and crafts in the library’s courtyard for kids of all ages.
-Then, they can pick up their reading logs to get ready to read this summer.
+On Saturday, June 8, the Allen Public Library will be hosting their Summer Reading Club Kick-Off Party from 10:00 a.m.-12:00 p.m.
+This event is for kids in Kindergarten-Grade 3.

-If you are in the Murphy/Wylie/Sachse Community, the Smith Public Library will be hosting their Summer Kick-Off Party on Friday, June 8, from 9:00-11:45 a.m.
-There will be inflatable slides, bounce houses, a petting zoo, and much more!
+If you are in the Murphy/Wylie/Sachse Community, the Smith Public Library will be hosting their Summer Kick-Off Party on Friday, June 7, from 9:00-11:15 a.m.
+There will be inflatable slides, bounce houses, the Perot Tech Truck, and much more!
 To find out more information about this event, check out Summer Kick-Off Party.

 June Events at Local Parks